Reassembling the English novel, 1789-1919: Rise of the Text Industry

-As with the yearly novel publication counts, observations of PC title counts (1843-1919) are connected to latent rates via a Negative Binomial sampling distribution.
+As with the yearly novel publication counts, observations of PC title counts (1843-1919) are connected to latent rates via a negative binomial sampling distribution.
 The latent rate of PC title appearance in year $t$, the mean of the sampling distribution, is $\exp(\lambda_t) / \logit^{-1}(\nu_t)$, where $\logit^{-1}$, the inverse logistic function, is the inverse of the transformation of a proportion into log odds.
-For example, if the proportion of PC titles which are novels is 12\% and the rate of new novel appearance is 300 then the observed PC title count will be modeled with a Negative Binomial distribution with mean 2,500.
+For example, if the proportion of PC titles which are novels is 12\% and the rate of new novel appearance is 300 then the observed PC title count will be modeled with a negative binomial distribution with mean 2,500.

-The yearly \emph{Nineteenth-Century Short Title Catalog} (LOCED) publication counts (the third time series) record, in essence, the same information as the PC title counts series.
-Because the two series are so similar---they both record total publications (novels and non-novels)---we model the LOCED rate in terms of the PC rate: we assume that the LOCED rate is a fixed multiple of the PC rate.
+The yearly \emph{Nineteenth-Century Short Title Catalog} (LOCED) publication counts (the third time series) record similar information as the PC title counts series.
+They both record total publications (novels and non-novels).
+They differ primarily in the years they cover.
+The PC counts tend to be lower because PC tends to only report editions for sale in London.
+Because these series are very similar, we model the LOCED rate in terms of the PC rate.
+We assume that the LOCED rate is a fixed multiple of the PC rate.
 The rate at which titles are recorded in LOCED is incorporated into the model by assuming that the rate is the same as the PC rate, multiplied by a constant factor, $\pi_\nu$.
-Because LOCED counts are always greater than PC counts, this factor will be greater than one.
-As before, a Negative Binomial sampling distribution connects this yearly rate to the observed LOCED counts (1801-1870).
-For reasons discussed earlier, LOCED counts from years which end in a '0' or '5' are ignored.
+Because LOCED counts are always greater than PC counts, this factor will be greater than one.\footnote{ Counts derived from the NSTC and PC supply essential quantitative information about the development of text industry in the British Isles and Ireland.
+In particular, these time series provide information about the year-to-year variation in the number of editions produced by the text industry.
+These sources have been used in previous research and are certain to be used in the future.
+While a precise understanding of their relationship is a topic for another paper, we can offer some preliminary observations.

+We know that for any given year the PC series always reports fewer editions than LOCED.
+The reason for this is, we suspect, that PC tends to only report titles for sale in London.
+LOCED, by contrast, contains records for all editions which ended up in libraries.
+Since there was a legal deposit requirement and LOCED includes records from the legal deposit libraries, LOCED covers a broader range of editions.
+LOCED gives us a sense of all editions published in the British Isles and Ireland, not just those published or distributed in London.
+For example, technical works published by university presses in Oxford, Cambridge, and Edinburgh which were not distributed in London would likely appear in LOCED.
+These editions would tend not to appear in PC.